pdsoftplan/zap-maven-plugin/README.md

 </plugin>
 ```

-> Notice that it might be necessary to use the tag *![CDATA[]]* so the chars used within the parameter value are not parsed as part of the XML.
+> Notice that it might be necessary to use the tag *![CDATA[]]* so the characters used within the parameter value are not parsed as part of the XML.

 ### CAS authentication example